 Our research contributes to the literature on two levels.
 At the first level, we identify error types made by novices when modeling processes and map these error types into a detailed classification.
 At the second level, we identify which error types are most common and which are most persistent (i.e., we differentiate between errors that improve over time and those that do not), and we suggest reasons for these findings.

 With respect to the first level, Sadowska [31] was one of the first to propose an approach for assessing the quality of business process models, using BPMN.
 However, he created his metamodel based on relevant quality criteria found in the literature while conducting an experimental study.
 By contrast, we analyzed errors made by 181 participants, most of whom modeled three processes, for a total of 525 models.
-Our suggested categories were defined in a bottom-up approach, following a qualitative content-analysis research methodology.
+Our suggested categories were defined in a bottom-up approach, following a qualitative content-analysis research methodology, derived from the UAD language principles.
 The vast number of errors we identified (~5900) allowed us uniquely to categorize them into a 4-level, 52-element hierarchy of 38 error categories, subcategories, and irreducible types (see Figure 3).
 Our classification begins with three generic criteria that are commonly used when examining models in terms of quality, then branches into categories, subcategories, and types of errors in a manner oriented to business-process modeling.
 Yet some of the classification elements may be associated with other models as well (e.g., excess of generalization).
 On the one hand, the classification is rich and therefore makes it possible to pinpoint and refine errors.
 On the other hand, its hierarchical structure also allows for referring generically to groups of errors.

 With respect to the second level, our findings add to a line of research motivated by the aim of improving both the practice and teaching of producing conceptual IS models [6] [24].
 Many of these studies focus on the difference in skills between novices and more experienced modelers.
 Batra and Davis [3] explored the similarities and differences between novices and experts in the realm of database design.
 They found that the novices made measurably more errors, which they attributed to the fact that experts were better able "to categorize problem descriptions into standard abstractions," whereas novices struggled "to integrate the various parts of the problem description and map them into appropriate knowledge structures."